Khurram Ijaz Chattha: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (N) (PML-N) from PP-163 (Sheikhupura-II) in the 2008 Punjab provincial election.
 He received 20,505 votes and defeated a candidate of Pakistan Muslim League (Q).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the PML-N from PP-163 (Sheikhupura-II) in the 2013 Punjab provincial election.
 He received 40,772 votes and defeated an independent candidate Rana Ijaz Hussain.
 During his second tenure as member of the Punjab Assembly, he implemented Rescue 1122 emergency services in Muridke, a fire brigade, a local trauma center, a degree college, a school for children with special needs, a library, and a bus service from Muridke to major universities in Lahore.
 Reportedly, his focus on education was evident, with numerous degree colleges established along the GT Road due to Chattha's policies.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-136 (Sheikhupura-II) in the 2018 Punjab provincial election.
 He received 52,539 votes and defeated a candidate of the PML-N.

-He was running for a seat in the Provincial Assembly from PP-137 Sheikhupura-II as a PTI-backed candidate in the 2024 Punjab provincial election and was re-elected to the Provincial Assembly.
+He ran for a seat in the Provincial Assembly from PP-137 Sheikhupura-II as a PTI-backed candidate in the 2024 Punjab provincial election and was re-elected to the Provincial Assembly.
 He received 58,171 votes and defeated Muhammad Arshad, a candidate of the PML-N who secured 38,545 votes.

 In an interview, he said that politics wasn't his initial career preference, stating, he "wanted to work in the development sector."
-He also blamed Rana Tanveer Hussain of obstructing his development projects in Muridke.
+He also blamed Rana Tanveer Hussain for obstructing his development projects in Muridke.